 and one or both of the following programs, which may need to be completed where an academic staff member will be supervising research higher degree students and/or involved in work integrated learning as part of their appointment:

-• the Postgraduate Research Supervision Program for all academic staff new to the supervision of higher degree research students; and/or
+• the Higher Degree by Research Supervision Program for all academic staff new to the supervision of higher degree research students; and/or

 • the Managing Work-Integrated Learning Workshop (WIL) for all staff involved in supervising, leading and managing WIL including placements and non-placement (simulated) activities.